bobaseb/energetically-coherent-computation/index.md

 - computational limitations of
 - contrast with conscious systems
 - limitations for consciousness

+Artistic form
+- coherence patterns in
+- cross-cultural stability of
+- cultural variation in
+- relationship to experience

+Artistic practice
+- embodied knowledge in
+- expansion of consciousness through
+- skill development in
+- social coordination through

 Astrocyte-neuron lactate shuttle (ANLS)
 - implementing coupling terms